saimonsamiu-alt/Bengali-AI-Response-Evaluation-Dataset/README.md

 note(ChatGPT): Its response looks like hazzy , it should need more detailed answer

-Personal Connection: Claude:3 ,Gemini:5 ,ChatGpt: 2
+Personal Connection: Claude:3 ,Gemini:5 ,ChatGpt: 2,,,,
+FInally:

 **Winner:** [Gemini]